iamjaya/iamjaya.github.io/README.md

 ### we thanks to bellow tools which used for developing "Coding for Happiness" website

 1. ATOM -- IDE { Used to develop this site }
-2. CODROPS -- Desinging Samples { Used some free samples of code and later we modified as per my requirement }
+2. CODROPS -- Designing Samples { Used some free samples of code and later we modified as per my requirement }
-3. github-embed -- Repository { for embeding code samples from my github repositories }
+3. github-embed -- Repository { for embedding code samples from my github repositories }

 ### My contribution

 <<<<<<< HEAD
-1. I develop the content for this site with technolgy article
+1. I develop the content for this site with technology article
 =======
-1. I develop the content for this site with technolgy article
+1. I develop the content for this site with technology article
 >>>>>>> 92138bc6cf1e814bb02a7b2309281879f7e29f5b
 2. I develop applications which are using in the explanation of articles
 3. I develop video tutorials for articles of this website